regicidesecurity/code-audit-scripts/README.md

 # audit-scripts

 Runs a collection of open source scanning tools against the specified repos.
+This repo excludes our proprietary secret sauce scanning tools ;)

 ## Usage